 General Diagnostics & Maintenance Skills

-Outdoor Adventures hosts a variety of pop-up events around campus offering diagnostics for bicycle issues, basic maintenance workshops, and once in a great while has been known to offer free tune-ups.
-Please check the RecWell Events Calendar for any upcoming programs.
+Outdoor Adventures hosts a variety of programs and events around campus offering diagnostics for bicycle issues, basic maintenance workshops, and once in a great while has been known to offer free tune-ups.
+Please check the OA Events Calendar for any upcoming programs.

 Self-Service Maintenance Area